mgutz/plv8-bedrock/README.md

 NOTE:

-The `minPrehookDate` property in config.js is checked to determine whether hooks are run.
+The `minHookDate` property in config.js is checked to determine whether hooks are run.
 The prehook in this project updates the JavaScript bundle.
 You do not want those to run for migrations that have already been applied to the production database.

-Simply set the `minPrehookDate` to a timestamp before the one you are coding.
-Prehooks must have a timestamp *greater* than `minPrehookDate` to run.
+Simply set the `minHookDate` to a timestamp before the one you are coding.
+Prehooks must have a timestamp *greater* than `minHookDate` to run.

 ## Best Practices and Tips